Funchal harbor with colorful buildings cascading down green mountainsides to the Atlantic Ocean

 Transportation tips for cruise visitors.

 • Walking: Funchal city center is compact and walkable — one of the great pleasures of this port.
 The promenade from your ship to downtown is a flat, scenic 10-15 minute stroll along the waterfront with the Atlantic on one side and the city rising up the mountainside on the other.
-The market, Blandy's Wine Lodge, cable car stations, and most restaurants are all within easy walking distance.
-Hills get steep quickly away from the coast, but that's what cable cars are for.
+Blandy's Wine Lodge, cable car stations, and most restaurants are all within easy walking distance from the pier.
+Hills get steep quickly away from the coast, but that is what cable cars are for.
+The waterfront promenade itself is fully accessible with smooth paving and gentle gradients, making it comfortable for wheelchair users and those with limited mobility.

 Funchal Area Map